Book a luxury suite at a New York Jets game at MetLife Stadium today!

 “We’re going to win the game.
 I guarantee it.”
 Those famous words spoken by Joe Namath prophesized an unlikely championship victory against the heavily favored Baltimore Colts back in 1969.
 The confidence and bravado that fans were accustomed to from their franchise quarterback was backed up with phenomenal play on both sides of the ball for the New York Jets as they defeated the Colts 16-7 in Super Bowl III.
 This legendary tale represents the highest point in the history of this team.

 The biggest move came when the Jets selected Sam Darnold, a quarterback from USC with the 3rd overall pick.
 Management clearly has a lot of faith in Darnold and believes that he is the Jets long-term solution under center.
 McCown has seen his role change to become the backup in addition to serving as a mentor to the young QB.
-Matt Forte’s retirement led to the signing of Isaiah Crowell from Cleveland.
-Bilal Powell has formed a formidable running back tandem with Crowell, who is getting the majority of the touches.
+The big signing of Le’Veon Bell to a four year contract worth $52.5 million will definitely shake up the running game.
+Rested and healthy after sitting out last year, Bell is ready to get back onto the field and burn past defenders on his way to the end zone.

 Legends of the gridiron including Joe Namath, Don Maynard, Joe Klecko, Curtis Martin, and Mark Gastineau have all worn the green and white jersey of the New York Jets.
 More about the history of the New York Jets can be found by clicking here.